 Daryl L. Farrow, Ph.D.

-Dr. Cornell Jones is a Doctoral of Clinical Psychology.
+Dr. Cornell Jones is a Clinical Psychologist with a Doctorate of Clinical Psychology.
 He works under the supervision of Dr. Jarvis and Dr. Rawles.
 Dr. Jones conducts individual outpatient therapy and psychological evaluations for both youth and adults.
 Dr. Jones completed his dissertation on Theoretical Applications of Executive Behavioral Control and Emotional Distress Amongst At-Risk Youth.

 Dr. Jones has worked in a variety of mental health settings, including the juvenile justice system, and community mental health.
 Dr. Jones served in the Unit States Navy for 8 years.
 Dr. Jones is interested in serving children and adults with depression, ADHD, posttraumatic, and mood disorders.
 Dr. Jones also services those of the LGBT and military community.

 Dr. Jones has experience in Cognitive Behavioral Therapy (CBT), Person-centered therapy, and Motivational Interviewing (MI).
 In addition to offering psychotherapy services, Dr. Jones conducts psychological evaluations to clarify diagnoses and determine appropriate treatment recommendations.